xiaoshaoning/LTE_parallel_CRC/README.md

-# parallel LTE CRC calculation
+# parallel LTE/5G CRC calculation

 A C implementation of the LTE CRC calculation which can be compiled to mex file under matlab.
 The CRC algorithm is according to [A Painless Guide to CRC Error Detection Algorithms](http://www.repairfaq.org/filipg/LINK/F_crc_v3.html).

+A matlab implementation of the 5G CRC calculation and the algorithm is according to "High-Speed Parallel CRC Circuits in VLSI" by Tong-Bi Pei and Charles Zukowski.

 ## Features
-* LTE CRC 24A
+* LTE/5g CRC 24A
-* LTE CRC 24B
+* LTE/5g CRC 24B
+* 5g CRC 24C
 * LTE CRC 16
+* 5g CRC 11
 * LTE CRC 8
+* 5g CRC 6

 ## Build in matlab